CM2Walki/steamcmd/README.md

 The steamcmd.sh can be found at the following path: */home/steam/steamcmd*

 ## Examples:
-Consult the following repositories for examples on how to base an image off this one:<br/>
+Consult the following repositories for examples on how to base an image off of this one:<br/>
 https://hub.docker.com/r/cm2network/squad/<br/>
 https://hub.docker.com/r/cm2network/csgo/<br>
 https://hub.docker.com/r/cm2network/mordhau/